prakashraman/life-blog/contents/notes/2021/11/20/5-hosting-my-website-on-unstoppable-domains.md

 I inferred that there is a solution in the works where the ownership of a domain would be stored on a blockchain; which sounded pretty cool!
 And I thought all my websites could be managed via domains purchased on this service.

 It was not quite that.
-Yes, it does allow you to purchase a domain and have the domain resovle to your website; however the application/capability of unstoppabledomains were a lot more than that.
+Yes, it does allow you to purchase a domain and have the domain resolve to your website; however the application/capability of unstoppabledomains were a lot more than that.

 _For the scope of this article I will only talk about hosting and resolving your website on an unstoppabledomain_